-The use of alcohol, drugs and all tobacco products (smoking, chewing and vaping) before or during or after a game or practice session or while participating in any CRMHA activity is strictly forbidden.
+The use of alcohol, drugs, vaping products, and all tobacco products (smoking and chewing) before or during or after a game or practice session or while participating in any CRMHA activity is strictly forbidden.

 Deliberate destruction of any CRMHA equipment or sports arena equipment will result in immediate suspension of the player until the player or parents make proper restitution.